noumanqodix-cmd/project104/replit.md

 # FitForge - Personal Fitness Program Application

 ## Overview
 FitForge is a mobile-first fitness application designed to create personalized workout programs.
 It guides users through an onboarding questionnaire, generates custom workout plans based on fitness levels, available equipment, and schedule, and provides tools for workout tracking and progress monitoring.
-The application adheres to Material Design principles, prioritizing quick data entry and functional clarity for an optimal gym experience.
-It also incorporates an AI-powered adaptive training system for intelligent program generation and progressive overload.
+The application incorporates an AI-powered adaptive training system for intelligent program generation and progressive overload, focusing on quick data entry and functional clarity.

 ## User Preferences
 Preferred communication style: Simple, everyday language.